project-chip/connectedhomeip/docs/guides/mbedos_commissioning.md

     will see a few pop-up messages appear as the commissioning progresses.
     Finally, the network settings screen appears.

--   In the network setitngs screen enter the Wi-Fi credentials and tap the Save Network button to send a WiFi provisioning message to the accessory device.
+-   In the network settings screen enter the Wi-Fi credentials and tap the Save Network button to send a WiFi provisioning message to the accessory device.

 -   After successful completion of the process, the application returns to the